microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupLifecyclePolicy.md

 ```

 ## Description
-the Get-EntraBetaGroupLifecyclePolicy command retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory.
+The Get-EntraBetaGroupLifecyclePolicy command retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory.
 If you specify no parameters, this cmdlet gets all groupLifecyclePolicies.

 ## Examples